-As soon as the project proponent is identified, the project implementation schedule covering all project activities (e.g., solar panel installations, identification of command areas for irrigation, time, and modalities for compensation for land take) should be communicated ahead of time to the Woreda and Kebele administrations as well as to the potentially affected people.
-This should be done at least three months before the commencement of solar mini-grid and irrigation scheme installations.
+As soon as the project proponent is identified, the project implementation schedule covering all project activities (e.g., solar panel installations, identification of command areas for irrigation, time, and modalities for compensation for land take) should be communicated ahead of time to the Woreda and Kebele administrations as well as to the potentially affected persons.
+This should be done at least three months prior to the commencement solar mini-grid and irrigation scheme installations.